 Heat oven to 355℃ bake for 10-14 minutes

 Lightly grind the granola in a blender or coffee grinder until you achieve fine grounds but be careful to not go too far that you end up with a nut-seed butter.
 Mix in ¼ C almond flour and whisk thoroughly.
 Beat egg or aquafaba.
-Dry off the fish sticks or chicken tenders, dip in egg ( or aquafaba), transfer to granola mixture.
-Coat well, place on a cooking sheet that is lightly coated with an oil or parchment paper.
+Dry off the chicken tenders or fish sticks, dip in egg ( or aquafaba), transfer to granola mixture.
+Coat well, place on a cooking sheet that is lightly coated with an oil place on parchment paper.
 Either brush with melted coconut oil or spray with coconut oil.
 Place in the oven bake for 7 minutes, turn over and bake for 5-7 minutes more.
 Then put under the broiler for 1-2 minutes to crisp up the coating.

 Last month (in March, specifically March 14th) did you celebrate pi day by making a pie?
 Do you have a crust that you love?
 Did you know that our tasty granola makes a awesome crust.
 On Pi day we made the following chocolate cream pie. nom nom nom Think I need to make a new pie.